So, what is ginger? Ginger is one of the most essential cooking and baking spices out there, a must-have for every kitchen.

 What Does Ginger Taste Like?

-It has a slightly woody flavor as well—because it’s a root.
-This lessens the intensity of the ginger spice.
+It has a slightly woody flavor as well—because it’s a plant root.

 Varieties of Ginger

 There are several different varieties of ginger.

 Based on what kind of ginger you have; you’ll use it differently in your recipes.